MA Victoria University of Wellington

 Raqi's research is primarily focused on the relationship between digital technology and storytelling.
 Her work as a Visual Effects Artist informs her critical writing about cinema and how new technologies continue to shape our contemporary understanding of storytelling.
 Her research pivots around the idea that new mediums like virtual reality must draw upon and extend the tradition of established media such as literature, theater, and film.
 She also writes about film, film technology, and the business of visual effects.
 Her essays have appeared in Salon, TechCrunch, Vice: Motherboard, Quartz, and Avidly: A LA Review of Books Channel.

 Raqi is also a Coordinator in the Virtual Worlds DRIL Stream.
-In 2016 she received a grant from Victoria University’s Digital Futures initiative to investigate the relationship between cinema and virtual reality narrative strategies.
+In 2016 she received a grant from Victoria University of Wellington’s Digital Futures initiative to investigate the relationship between cinema and virtual reality narrative strategies.
 The project, titled “Circle versus Square: VR as the Third Experience,” produced a short VR experience, The Girl Who Sat by the Door.
 The project incorporated spherical camera construction, 3D sound, constructing VR pipelines, and directing for performance in VR.
 “Circle versus Square” relied heavily on relationships between the Design, Film, and Music programs, encouraging a cross-disciplinary approach to research and exhibition.

 Current Research Platforms